 The crane is considered to be the most iconic of all origami models.
 It’s easy to learn and easy enough to fold - and the crane is considered to be a symbol of good luck and longevity.
 Consequently, a Japanese tradition states that someone who folds one thousand cranes will be granted either good luck or a wish.
 Traditionally, the cranes are threaded together once they’re folded, and then given as gifts or hung in one’s own home.

-It has been a while since I've done origami, and I miss it.
-I find the process of folding cranes to be meditative and rejuvenating - and I've been in need of a little meditation and rejuvenation in my life lately.
-Therefore, I've decided to embark on the journey of one thousand cranes, and to record them all on tumblr.
+It has been a while since I’ve done origami, and I miss it.
+I find the process of folding cranes to be meditative and rejuvenating - and I’ve been in need of a little meditation and rejuvenation in my life lately.
+Therefore, I’ve decided to embark on the journey of one thousand cranes.
 I intend to fold at least one per day, which means that this should take a little under three years to complete.
 You are welcome to join me on my journey.
-You'll see lots of cranes and a few other origami models as well.
+You’ll see lots of cranes and a few other origami models as well.

 Here’s number one:

 Origami crane: 1/1000